LanceMontojo/Senyasalin/Models/README.md

 - Girl

 Numbers:
-- Values One through Twenty
+- One (1) to Twenty (20)

+## Additional Vocabulary (Sentence Construction Support)
-Additionally, there were signs that are added that extend the system’s functionality to support the creation of simple sentences.
+Additionally, extra signs were added to extend the system’s functionality and support the creation of simple sentences.

-This is the Additional category that includes:
+This additional category includes:
 - Meat
 - Eggs
 - Juice